heclak/community-a4e-c/README.md

 ![Image of A-4E-C installation](https://cdn.discordapp.com/attachments/518815335013679104/884510274697187399/unknown.png)

 - If the A-4E-C icon theme and icon are missing from the DCS main menu, you have incorrectly downloaded the module.
-[Download the latest version of the A-4E-C](https://github.com/heclak/community-a4e-c/releases/)
+Download [the latest official A-4E-C release package](https://github.com/heclak/community-a4e-c/releases/).

 - If you can load a mission, but can't take control of the A-4E-C, ensure you have installed [Microsoft's Visual Studio 2015, 2017 and 2019 Redistributable libraries](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).
 Restart your computer after installation of the appropriate libraries.
 For most users, this is *vc_redist.x64.exe*.